seanpmaxwell/jet-schema/README.md

 ## Misc Notes <a name="misc-notes"></a>

 ### Creating wrapper functions <a name="creating-wrapper-functions"></a>
-If you need to modify the value of the `test` function for a project, (like removing `nullables`) then I recommended merging your schema with a new object and adding a wrapper function around that property's test function.
+If you need to modify the value of the `test` function for a property, (like removing `nullables`) then I recommended merging your schema with a new object and adding a wrapper function around that property's test function.

 ```typescript
 // models/User.ts